gvwilson/sensibleadventures/nardica/nardica.md

 Even as the voice spoke,
 a high-pitched alarm began to ping.

-The dark man looked up.
+The Reclamation officer looked up.
 His polite expression slipped
 as the drone that Iffy had seen earlier buzzed lower to circle over his head.
 He spread his hands as if to say,